-Every year, millions of people in the United States develops a feeling of sadness when the seasons change.
+Every year, millions of people in the United States develop a feeling of sadness when the seasons change.
 Seasonal affective disorder (SAD) is a mental health condition that is sometimes an underlying cause of addiction.
 While not all of those who struggle with SAD will also face substance abuse issues, if you are prone to depression, it can be helpful to know how to spot the signs of addiction.

 What Is Seasonal Affective Disorder?